-The Paul D. Coverdell Fellows Program supports returning Peace Corps volunteers to continue their dedication to community service while developing essential professional skills.
-Returned volunteers who enroll in the International Disaster Psychology program will receive a $6,000 tuition scholarship per year, over the 2-year duration of the program.
+We are proud to partner with the Paul D. Coverdell Fellows Program to support returning Peace Corps volunteers to continue their dedication to community service while developing essential professional skills.

 More information about The Paul D. Coverdell Fellows Program can be found on the Peace Corps website.